 - Discomfort where the kitty got poked

 - Mild fever

 - If the vaccine was given in the nose, your kitty may start sneezing four to seven days afterward

 - Swelling under the skin where your kitty got the vaccine.
 It should go away after a few weeks, but consult your vet.

 How much are these vaccinations going to cost?

 The cost of these vaccinations will differ, but they're generally not too expensive.
 And really, your cat is totally worth it!
 Think of all the money you totally waste on your cat.
 Vaccines are something he or she needs to be healthy!
-Plan on spending anywhere between $50-$100 during the first year according to Vetinfo.
-Yearly booster vaccinations can cost anywhere between $10-$50 per year.
+Plan on spending anywhere between $50 to $100 during the first year according to Vetinfo.
+Yearly booster vaccinations can cost anywhere between $10 to $50 per year.